sathvikr/tensor-algebra-compiler/README.md

 # tensor-algebra-compiler
 Toy version of the Apollo compiler (examples provided).

-Uploaded the handwritten parser and IR code generator.
+I uploaded the handwritten parser and IR code generator.